 We advise the Government on international tax issues and are involved with the development and implementation of New Zealand's international tax legislation.
-This includes negotiating and giving effect to New Zealand's double tax agreements (DTAs) and related protocols, tax information exchange agreements (TIEAs) and reciprocal arrangements.
+This includes negotiating and bringing into force New Zealand's:

-Information about current negotiations and progress of tax treaties towards entry into force is provided below.
-This information is also summarised on the Ministry of Foreign Affairs and Trade's international treaties list, which is updated every six months.
-Note that on rare occasions negotiations might not be listed if the other country has not given permission for the negotiations to be made public.
-Persons interested in submitting comments in respect of any negotiation in progress are invited to email their submission to email@example.com..
+Information about current negotiations and the progress of tax treaties towards entry into force are provided for each type of agreement.
+On rare occasions negotiations will not be shown where the other country has not given permission for the negotiations to be made public.

 New Zealand has DTAs and protocols in force with: